 Using cloud-based technology solutions, that are easily integrated, can also enhance the employee user experience.
 They give the employee the ability to move between self-service applications seamlessly—without even noticing the use of multiple software solutions.

 Additionally, just as Chief Marketing Officers use marketing automation to manage customer relationships, HR pros can use automation technologies to develop positive relationships with their customers, the employees.

 The technologies can identify employee status updates such as address changes, new job titles, or family changes.
 They can then automatically generate personalized messages to offer congratulations, alert employees to required actions, and aid in benefits selection.

 This can all be achieved using consistent branding and messages to reinforce employee engagement with the organization.

 The role of HR in branding will continue to be an important one.
-The research has shown that an engaged, productive and inspired workforce of brand ambassadors can positively impact your brand as well as any marketing or PR campaign you put together.
+The research has shown that an engaged, productive and inspired workforce of brand ambassadors can have a positive impact on your brand as well as any marketing or PR campaign you put together.